 NOTE 1: During Rel-15 work on NR frequency bands, the FR1 frequency range was initially defined up to 6 GHz.
 At later stage of Rel-15, the FR1 was agreed at RAN#82 meeting to be extended up to 7.125 GHz in order to incorporate the NR-U work and potential licensed operation.

 NOTE 2: For simplicity purposes, whenever the term “7-24 GHz” will be used in this technical report, the frequency range of 7.125 – 24.250 GHz shall be considered.

+This TR intends to provide information on the feasibility of NR operation in 7 – 24 GHz frequency range for set of potential deployment scenarios, considering BS RF and UE RF technology capabilities taking into account possible ranges for key requirements.

+This TR does not intend to provide specific recommendations on NR system parameter values to be defined, nor specific RF or EMC requirement values to be defined for UE or BS operation in this frequency range, as those aspects are considered to be covered by the follow-up WI.

 2 References

 The following documents contain provisions which, through reference in this text, constitute provisions of the present document.